 In Figure 2.6(right), four variables are shown: the response mass as well as the three explanatory variables bill_length, species, and sex.
 Each variable needs to be mapped to a unique graphical property. point_plot() maps the third explanatory variable (if any) to a property called “facet.”
 Facets are drawn as separate sub-panels.
 The scale for the mapping to facet consists of the labels at the top of each facet.

 With point_plot(), different but closely related graphs of the same data can be made by swapping the order of variables named in the tilde expression.
-To illustrate, Figure 2.7 reverses the mappings sex and species compared to Figure 2.6(b).
+To illustrate, Figure 2.7 reverses the mappings sex and species compared to Figure 2.6(right).
 The data are the same in the two plots, but the different orderings of explanatory variables emphasize different aspects of the relationship among the variables.
-For instance, in ?fig-mass-bill-species-sex(b) it’s easier to see that the sexes of each species differ in both mass and bill length.
+For instance, in Figure 2.7 it’s easier to see that the sexes of each species differ in both mass and bill length.
 Chinstrap males and females have bill lengths that are the most distinct from one another.

-Penguins |> point_plot(mass ~ bill_length + sex + species)
+Penguins |>point_plot(mass ~ bill_length + sex + species)

 Figure 2.7: The same data as in Figure 2.6(b), but with sex mapped to color and species mapped to facet.
 This changes the visual impression created.